 - It is recommended that floodlines are determined on the riverine habitats associated with the project.
-The floodline delineation will provide inputs into the suitable design and implementation of river crossings and will likely be required for further water related applications.. - General authorisations are recommended for the proposed culvert/river crossings where required.
+The floodline delineation will provide inputs into the suitable design and implementation of river crossings and will likely be required for further water related applications.
+This floodline can be completed during the water use component of the study. - General authorisations are recommended for the proposed culvert/river crossings where required.